pyrocko/pyrocko/doc/source/library/reference/squirrel/index.rst

 Prompt seismological data access with a fluffy tail.

+The :program:`squirrel` command line tool is a front-end to the :doc:`Squirrel data access infrastructure </library/reference/squirrel/index>`.

 The Squirrel framework provides a unified interface to query and access seismic waveforms, station meta-data and event information from local file collections and remote data sources.
-For prompt responses, a profound database setup is used under the hood.
+For prompt responses, a database setup is used under the hood.
 To speed up assemblage of ad-hoc data selections, files are indexed on first use and the extracted meta-data is remembered for subsequent accesses.
 Bulk data is lazily loaded from disk and remote sources, just when requested.
 Once loaded, data is cached in memory to expedite typical access patterns.
 Files and data sources can be dynamically added and removed at runtime.

 **Features**